mathbit/mathnotes_book/_build/Calculus/section1_whycalc.md

 In order to find this law, he had to determine the area bounded by _curved lines_.
 Using a similar method as above, he divided the shaded region in small sections (which he approximated with triangles) and summed the triangle areas to find the total area.

+In an another approach we divide the circle into concentric rings, which we straighten and arrange along the $x$-axis.